kysely-org/kysely/README.md

 migrateToLatest()
 ```

-The migration methods use a lock on the database level, and parallel calls are executed serially.
+The migration methods use a lock on the database level and parallel calls are executed serially.
 This means that you can safely call `migrateToLatest` and other migration methods from multiple
 server instances simultaneously and the migrations are guaranteed to only be executed once.
+The
+locks are also automatically released if the migration process crashes or the connection to the
+database fails.

 # Deno